koding/koding/go/src/github.com/koding/websocketproxy/README.md

 ## Example

-Below is a simple app that runs on a server and proxies to the given backend url
+Below is a simple app that runs on a server and proxies to the given backend URL

 ```go
 package main